avnet-iotconnect/iotc-stm32-u5-esp32-c3-demo/DEVELOPER_GUIDE.md

 which is named "USB Serial".
 Use defaults for 115200 baud: 8 bits, 1 stop bit, no flow control or parity.
 Firmware logs will be available on that COM port.

+**Note**: For EBV ESP32 shield, the two switches are required to be at "EXT" and "SLAVE" positions in order to work with a host board.

 ## Software Preparation
 - Follow the instructions to create STM32 projects in this GitHub [repository](https://github.com/stm32-hotspot/I-CUBE-ExpressLink).